digital-cargo/good-practice-truck-preadvice/README.md

 The specific sequence of actions per TruckPreAdvice then is as follows:

-Step 1: Trucker to provide the shipment data and request the QDO-Service at the GHA
+Step 1: The trucker is to provide the shipment data and request the QDO-Service at the GHA

 ```mermaid
 sequenceDiagram